-On Sundays at 10.30 we normally hold our Breaking of Bread service for our baptised members.
-(Not at present with Covid-19).
+On Sundays at 10.30 we hold our Breaking of Bread service for our baptised members.

-After lunch, at 2pm, we hold a Bible talk which is open
+After lunch occasionally, at 1pm, we hold a Bible talk

 The Meaning of the word "Christadelphian"

-"Christadelphians" was chosen because it means "brothers (and of course sisters) in Christ".
-See
+"Christadelphians" was chosen because it means "brothers (and of course sisters) in Christ" or

 The word 'brothers' (ESV) or 'brethren' (KJV) in the greek is 'adelphoi' meaning brothers and

 sisters in God's family.
-So two words are put together 'Christ' and 'adelphoi' (Christadelphians).
+Two words are put together 'Christ' and 'adelphoi' (Christadelphians).

 It has been used to distinguish the religion since 1864.